Manchester Arena: Music

 As one of the largest venues in the UK, the arena has hosted music concerts since opening in 1995.

 As of 2019, British pop group Take That, who were formed in Manchester, hold the record for the most performances, with 46.
 During the five-concert Manchester leg of their 2019 tour, the arena was temporarily renamed after the band to honour their 30-year career.
 Irish pop group Westlife previously held the record with 33 performances.

 Spice Girls performed 4 sold-out shows during their Spiceworld Tour in April 1998, 4 sold-out shows in December 1999 on the Christmas in Spiceworld Tour, and 3 sold-out shows in January 2008 on The Return of the Spice Girls World Tour.

 Led Zeppelin legends Jimmy Page and Robert Plant performed a sell out concert at the arena on 3 November 1998 as part of their Walking into Clarksdale tour.

 On 26 March 2000, English boy band Five performed at this venue as part of their Invincible Tour.
 The show was also filmed for a concert special called Five Live that was released on DVD and VHS later that same year.

 Janet Jackson performed here on 31 May 1998 as part of her The Velvet Rope Tour.
 Jackson was scheduled to perform during her All for You Tour on 5 December 2001, but the show was cancelled with the rest of her European tour because of possible terrorist threats.
 Her 2016 Unbreakable World Tour was also cancelled, this time because of scheduling conflicts.

 Britney Spears performed at the arena for the first time for two sold-out shows on 13 and 14 October 2000 during her Oops!...I Did It Again Tour.
 She has returned for additional sold-out shows on 1 May 2004 during Onyx Hotel Tour, 17 June 2009 during her Circus Tour, in 2011 for the Femme Fatale Tour, and on 18 August 2018 as part of her Piece of Me Tour.

 U2 performed at the arena on 11 and 12 August 2001, for their Elevation Tour.
 The band came back in 2018 during their Experience + Innocence Tour for two shows on 19 and 20 October.

-In 2002, Kylie Minogue performed on six days in May as part of her KylieFever2002 tour.
-She performed part of her Showgirl Tour on five days in April 2005.
-In 2007, she performed on seven days in January as the final part of her Homecoming Tour.
-In 2008, she performed on six days in July as part of her X world tour.
-Minogue performed on four days in April 2011 as part of her Aphrodite World Tour.
+In 2002, Kylie Minogue performed for six shows as part of her KylieFever2002 tour.
+She returned for five sold-out shows in April 2005 as part of her Showgirl: The Greatest Hits Tour.
+In 2007, she performed for seven sold-out shows in January as part of her Showgirl: The Homecoming Tour.
+In 2008, she returned for six sold-out shows in July as part of her KylieX2008 tour.
+Minogue performed for four shows in April 2011 as part of her Aphrodite: Les Folies Tour.
 Minogue performed again at the arena on 26 September 2014.
 The performance marked the 30th time Minogue has performed at the arena.
 It is a record for Minogue as the venue she has played to most in the world; she has played to 400,000 fans in total in the Manchester Arena.